We’re here to help! If you have questions or want to file a complaint, don’t hesitate to call us at (860) 500-4450 or (800) 282-6063.

 State regulations establish standards of operation for child care providers.
 We work to ensure that all licensed child care programs and youth camps meet or exceed these standards.

-- Draft Family Child Care Home Licensing Regulations
+- Video presentation outlining changes to the Family Child Care Home Regulations

 - Statutes and Regulations for Child Care Centers and Group Child Care Homes

 - Changes to Regulations – Child Care Centers and Group Child Care Homes – Effective November 6, 2008

 - Policies & Procedures Regarding Physical Plant Requirements for Child Care Centers and Group Child Care Homes – Effective December 22, 2011

 - 19a-113a-1 – Requirement for lifeguards to be certified in cardiopulmonary resuscitation

 - 19-13-B33 through 19-13-B49 – Public Swimming Area Regulations

 - 19-13-B35 – Drinking Cups and Drinking Fountains

 - 19-13-B42 – Sanitation of Places Dispensing Foods or Beverages

 - 19a-13-B45 – Minimum Requirements for Drainage and Toilet Systems